 Attendance Requirements: Regular attendance is expected.
 Active participation adds to the strength of the program.
 If a Fellow misses three sessions over the course of the program, the Fellow may be removed from the program at the discretion of the IPSR Director after discussion with the student’s advisor.
-Fellows are responsible for notifying the IPSR Director (or designee) in advance of absences.
+Fellows are responsible for notifying the Program Coordinator (or designee) in advance of absences.

 Participation Following Completion: IPSR Doctoral Research Fellows, having successfully completed the program, are invited to attend sessions in subsequent years while enrolled at KU to refresh their skills.
-Fellows are expected to informally mentor future Fellows so that skills and knowledge can be shared between cohorts.
+Fellows are expected to review the subsequent year’s applicants, provide feedback to improve the program, and informally mentor future Fellows so that skills and knowledge can be shared between cohorts.

 FAQ about the IPSR Doctoral Research Fellows Application